primeroIMS/primero/doc/security.md

 CouchDB
 -------
-CouchDB should only be accessible over the network via an IP address whitelist.
+If the IP addresses of all Primero nodes in a deployment are stable, CouchDB should only be accessible over the network via an IP address whitelist.
+In other cases, we would need to implement additional security, such as using a VPN or client SSL certificates.
 Since Futon runs through the same server and under the same security restrictions as the rest of CouchDB, we have decided to keep it enabled in production servers to ease debugging and system administration.
 It could be selectively disabled on more sensitive sites, however.